unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ####<a name="serializer"></a>Serializer

-The Serializer determines how how to read and write tiles in a tile set.
+The Serializer determines how to read and write tiles in a tile set.
 The Serializer requires some supporting classes for the tile server to use it.

 - Serializer
 - Serialization Factory